Azdaroth/Azdaroth.github.io/source/_posts/2014-04-27-you-dont-necessarily-need-gem-for-that-feature.markdown

   end
 end
 ```
 <p>We need somehow to distinguish between collection and a single model.
 The collection will probably implement the <code>size</code> method.
-What if the model also implements size method ?
+What if the model also implements size method?
 Looks like we need to make some paranoid check.
 Let's modify test for <code>DecentPresenter::Exposure</code> and add <code>size</code> method to DummyModel:</p>

 ``` ruby spec/decent_presenter/exposure_spec.rb
 # other code